Dr. D. Y. PATIL

 After assuming office as the Governor of the State of Tripura, his Excellency Dr.D.Y.Patil has relinquished all executive positions of the group.
 Nonetheless, he still remains our source of guidance and motivation.

 PRESIDENT – PADMASHREE DR. D. Y. PATIL UNIVERSITY

 PRESIDENT – PADMASHREE DR. D. Y. PATIL SPORTS ACADEMY.

-FORMER VICE PRESIDENT – MUMBAI CRICKET ASSOCIATION (MCA).
+PRESIDENT – MUMBAI CRICKET ASSOCIATION (MCA).

 An educational institute, to be truly world-class, has to be solid and state-of-the-art, when it comes to infrastructure.
 The person responsible for making this happen is Mr. Vijay D. Patil.